 Homemade Whipped Cream Stages – Soft Peaks and Stiff Peaks

+Learning how to make whipped cream is easier than you think.
+It’s amazing and fluffy for all your desserts!
 Enjoy this easy whipped cream recipe.
-It’s amazing and fluffy for all your desserts!

 How to Make Whipped Cream Recipe

 1. You can whip the cream in a stand mixer, using a hand blender, or by hand using a whisk.
 For smaller amounts it is fairly quick to just whip by hand, reducing your cleanup to just a bowl and a whisk.
 If using a stand mixer and you don’t have a bowl splatter guard, wrap a piece of plastic wrap between the bowl and stand mixer head to contain the cream flings.
-Or start at a slower speed until it begins to thicken and then feel free to push the rpms.
+Or start at a slower speed until it begins to thicken and then start to speed up.

 2. Use heavy whipping cream.
 The higher the fat content, the better the cream will hold firm.